codeoverflow-org/chatoverflow-wiki/usage/Using-Parameters.md

 Plugin Developers can request custom input from a user using `Parameters`.
-There are currently 8 types of parameter.
+There are currently 8 types of parameters.
 ## String parameter
 The string parameter requires you to enter a string.